SkylineCommunications/Skyline.DataMiner.Dev.Utils.Solutions.Categories/Documentation/Examples.md

 // Replace all items in a category var newItems = new[]
 {
-    new CategoryItemIdentifier("Protocol", "NewElement1"),
+    new CategoryItemIdentifier("My Module", "NewInstance1"),
-    new CategoryItemIdentifier("Protocol", "NewElement2")
+    new CategoryItemIdentifier("My Module", "NewInstance2")
 };

 category.ReplaceChildItems(api.CategoryItems, newItems);